 A cloud server is essentially a virtual infrastructure that can be used to house and access large amounts of data, apps, and other resources.
 Cloud computing environments are made up of a network of cloud servers, which deliver computing resources, such as storage and processing power, on demand to unlimited users.

-The concept of cloud hosting relies on the simple idea of non-localised data storage.
+The concept of cloud hosting, which refers to provision of cloud servers to customers by cloud hosting companies, relies on the simple idea of non-localised data storage.
 That might sound like a mouthful but it's actually quite simple.
 Rather than your data being stored in a single physical location and accessed from on-site devices, it’s stored virtually and can be accessed from anywhere via the internet.

 What’s the difference between a cloud server and a traditional server?

-With cloud servers, you won’t need to worry about hiring an IT team to take charge of server maintenance as everything is managed by the cloud provider, and since these servers are remotely accessed, they tend to be more stable and secure.
-And as they’re not limited by existing hardware like a dedicated server, resources can be added to your hosting plan as needed.
+With dedicated server hosting in particular, the customer is in charge of all software maintenance and server configuration (including software installation, updates, resource monitoring, security settings and more), while the provider is only in charge of physical server hardware maintenance.
+However, with a server in cloud hosting, you won’t need to worry about hiring an IT team to take charge of server maintenance or doing it yourself, as everything is managed by the cloud provider – including security settings, essential updates, and monitoring.
+And as these managed cloud hosting services aren’t limited by existing hardware like a dedicated server, resources can be added to your hosting plan as needed.
 This flexibility and scalability can make cloud hosting a more powerful solution at a more reasonable price.

 How does a cloud server work?

 In a nutshell, the cloud is where a network of servers work together via an internet connection to create a virtual infrastructure.
-Instead of a single machine taking all the strain, these servers spread the weight across multiple sources, allowing for complex processing with reduced risk to your data.
+Instead of a single machine taking all the strain – as is the case with dedicated servers or a single VPS – these servers spread the weight across multiple sources to improve stability, allowing for complex processing with reduced risk to your data.

 So why is this useful?